 Understanding the Impact of Executive Orders and Proposed Legislation on Arts and Culture

-This page was last updated May 13, 2025
+This page was last updated October 10, 2025

 The Indy Arts Council remains committed to supporting artists and arts organizations by providing resources to navigate these evolving political changes.
 These tools can help arts and culture organizations stay informed, protect their rights, and advocate for their communities.